 Souper Bowl of Caring

-This special offering, held on the Sunday of professional football’s Super Bowl, and coordinated by the students in our college fellowship (CLUTCH), provides food and funds for RAM to feed persons living in poverty in Avery County.
+This special offering, held on the Sunday of professional football’s Super Bowl, and coordinated by our high school and college students, provides food and funds for RAM to feed persons living in poverty in Avery County.
 Our financial contributions are matched by the Presbytery’s Hunger Committee funds to increase the impact.
+Click Here for more information.

 Yellow Mountain Enterprises

 Begun in 1989 in the basement of this church, this program provides vocational, residential, social and support services for adults with intellectual and developmental disabilities.
-They provide a wide variety of work, scaled to the unique abilities of their clients, believing that all people deserve the opportunity to lead productive lives and earn a paycheck.
+The staff provides a wide variety of work, scaled to the unique abilities of their clients, believing that all people deserve the opportunity to lead productive lives and earn a paycheck.
+For more information, go to their website.